barrymichaeldoyle/supabase-react-query-codegen/README.md

 [![npm version](https://img.shields.io/npm/v/supabase-react-query-codegen.svg)](https://www.npmjs.com/package/supabase-react-query-codegen) [![Known Vulnerabilities](https://snyk.io/test/github/barrymichaeldoyle/supabase-react-query-codegen/badge.svg)](https://snyk.io/test/github/barrymichaeldoyle/supabase-react-query-codegen) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> **Warning:** This project is still in development and is not yet ready for production use.
+> **Warning:** This project is still in development and is not yet ready for use.
 Once it is ready, I will release v1 on npm.
-Expect minor patches to cause breaking changes.
+Expect every update to be a major change.
+ETA for v1 is early May 2023.

 # Supabase React Query Codegen